 You can also sync your payments and create checks from anywhere—which can come in handy when your landlord still will not take a credit card.

 That wraps up the premium features battle and we think it’s pretty clear we can feel confident in saying the winner is:

-While Freshbooks is great for freelancers, or teams of 1-3 people, if you’re already a more sizeable company you may want to go with Quickbooks.
-Additionally, if you have inventory to track or lots of vendors to pay, Quickbooks will be a better option for you right now.
+While FreshBooks is great for freelancers, or teams of 1-3 people, if you’re already a more sizeable company you may want to go with QuickBooks.
+Additionally, if you need inventory management or have lots of vendors to pay, QuickBooks will be a better option for you right now.